Mamba Pistol: Technical description

-It is entirely made in stainless steel (a first for semi-auto pistols), with polymer grips and high-capacity magazine.
+It is entirely made in stainless steel (a first for semi-auto pistols), with polymer grips and a steel magazine.
 The Mamba works in semi-automatic, recoil-operated, locked-breech single/double action based on the Browning principle.
 Its only safety was a Browning-style frame mounted safety that locks the hammer and the slide.
 Like the M1911 and FN GP-35/Browning Hi-Power pistols, the hammer could be locked either in cocked or in lowered position, allowing the gun to be carried in "cocked and locked" state, with safety on.
 The Mamba doesn't have any decocking system, which is unusual for a SA/DA pistol.
 The grip-mounted magazine release and the slide stop are placed only on the left side of the pistol, but the frame-mounted safety is placed ambidextrously.
 The standard magazine issued with the Mamba was a 15-round high capacity type with a single position feed.
-Also planned were 20, 25, 30, and 40-round high-capacity magazines, but none of these were actually produced.
+Also planned were 20, 25, 30, and 40-round capacity magazines, but none of these were actually produced.

 The Mamba's barrel has 12-groove 'button rifling', an unusual feature which is said to increase muzzle velocity by up to 10%.
 In addition to the rifling, instead of being supported by a bushing, the barrel is supported only by the machined hole at the front of the pistol's slide to increase accuracy.

 A select-fire version of the Mamba was planned and a prototype made, but it never reached production.
 The selector had semi automatic and three-round-burst settings.
 The select fire version has a cyclic rate of fire of 1800 rounds per minute on the three round burst setting.